dwyl/elixir-auth-github/README.md

 because everyone [@dwyl](https://github.com/dwyl)
 uses GitHub so using GitHub OAuth makes sense for our internal (and external) tools.
-As a result, there's no use reinventing the wheel every project, and by making it into a well-documented and tested reusable module other people can benefit from it.
+By making it into a well-documented and tested reusable module other people can benefit from it.

 # _What_? 💭